FedericoDiTata/Portfolio/README.md

 Apr 2021 - Dec 2022

 ## Certificates
+I hold a diverse range of certifications that reflect my expertise and commitment to continuous learning.

 My achievements include being recognized among the top 10 performers in Tableau, Data Analytics, and the Data Analytics Career certification at Coderhouse, earning a special distinction displayed as a badge in the upper right corner of my certificates.
 These certifications represent my dedication to mastering essential skills and staying at the forefront of the ever-evolving digital landscape.

 - Data Analytics Career (Coderhouse) - **Top 10 Performer** [Certificate](https://www.coderhouse.com/certificados/65244ba152fd3592c5c08691?lang=es)